Back to top: For a website theory: principles

 Linearity

-An argument is linear because it consists of segments that follow each other: words, sentences, paragraphs are intrinsically tied to each other sequentially.
-But there must be a specific syntax and logic that guides this sequence.
+An argument is linear because it consists of segments that follow each other consequentially: one segment acquires its full sense because of its linear linkage to the others along the same line.
+In other words, there must be a specific syntax and logic that guides this sequence.
 The term “non sequitur” refers precisely to a succession of segments that does not follow a logical consequentiality: it is not properly a “sequence” but only a “juxtaposition.”
-And this means in turn that an argument must be conceived as a whole: the individual segments of which it is composed acquire their meaning in function of the syntax
+And this means in turn that an argument must be conceived as a whole: the individual segments of which it is composed acquire their meaning in function of the syntax.

 Linearity is therefore essentially linked to directionality: it aims towards a goal.
 To be properly an argument, an argument must be linear in the way in which it develops from a premise to a conclusion.
 That is why the introductory material in any given website is important: it defines the “boundaries” (as we have just seen in the preceding section), giving a sense of how the content is articulated within them.
 Similarly, the multiple side bars help in maintaining a sense of orientation and thus directionality: one remains always aware of the starting, intermediary and ending points in the digital discourse that is being articulated.